tmpvar/skateboard/README.md

 # skateboard

-Quickly create a pipe from the client to the server
+Quickly create a pipe from the browser to the server with websockets

 ## Use